CarlosCandamil/Cyclistic/README.md

-# Cyclistic
+# Cyclistic /Capstone Project
-Google Data Analytics course/Capstone Project

-##Case
-This is a Case Study (Fictional) for the Google data analytics certificate, where I analyzed  the dataset from the Chicago city bike program [Dataset](https://divvy-tripdata.s3.amazonaws.com/index.html) as if it were from a fictional company "Cyclistic" wanting to convert casual riders into members.
+This is a Case Study (Fictional) for the Google data analytics certificate, dataset is from the Chicago city bike program

 ## Business Task
 - Design marketing strategies aimed at converting casual riders into annual members.